SS Royal William

-SS Royal William was a Canadian side-wheel paddle steamship that is sometimes credited with the first crossing of the Atlantic Ocean almost entirely under steam power, in 1833, using sails only during periods of boiler maintenance.
+SS Royal William was a Canadian side-wheel paddle steamship that is sometimes credited with the first crossing of the Atlantic Ocean almost entirely under steam power, in 1833.
 She was the largest passenger ship in the world from 1831 to 1839, where it was then passed by the SS Great Western.
 Earlier vessels that crossed partially under steam include the British-built Dutch-owned Curaçao in 1827 and the sail-steam hybrid SS Savannah in 1819.

 The 1,370-ton SS Royal William (named after the ruling monarch, William IV) was 160 ft long, of 44 ft breadth and had a draught of 17¾ft, a large steamship for the time.
-She was drawn by 21-year old James Goudie who had by then served his apprenticeship, likely at Scotts Shipbuilding and Engineering Company of Greenock, Scotland, a seaport on the Firth of Clyde and also the birthplace of James Watt.
+She was designed by 21-year old James Goudie, who had served his apprenticeship, likely at Scotts Shipbuilding and Engineering Company of Greenock, Scotland, a seaport on the Firth of Clyde.

 History

 Genesis

-She was commissioned by brewer John Molson, George Black and John Saxton Campbell and a group of investors from various colonies in British North America, including whom subscribed 196 shares at £25 in Halifax, Nova Scotia.
-There were all told 235 investors of a total £16,000 in the Quebec and Halifax Steam Navigation Company.
+She was commissioned by brewer John Molson, George Black, John Saxton Campbell, and a group of investors from various colonies in British North America, including a group in Halifax, Nova Scotia, who subscribed 196 shares at £25.
+There were all told 235 investors, who put a total of £16,000 in the Quebec and Halifax Steam Navigation Company.
 The incorporation occurred on 31 March 1830.

 Construction

 The ship was built in Cape Blanc, Quebec by John Saxton Campbell and George Black, who laid its keel on 2 September 1830.
 She was launched on 27 April 1831 by Lady and Lord Aylmer at Cape Cove, Quebec.
 Her steam engines were manufactured and installed in Montreal, at the premises of the Bennet and Henderson Foundry, near the foot of St. Mary's current.
-Her shakedown voyage under steam from there to Quebec (calling at Sorel and Three Rivers en route) occurred on 13 August 1831, after which she was officially registered on 22 August.
+On 13 August 1831, she made her shakedown voyage under steam from there to Quebec (calling at Sorel and Three Rivers en route).
+She was officially registered on 22 August.

 Career as mail packeteer

 She made several trips between Quebec and the Atlantic colonies in 1831, but travel became restricted because of the cholera epidemic in 1832.
-Some shareowners protested that she had been poorly maintained over the winter, and as a result costly repairs that should have been unnecessary were required.
-One legislator suggested that the annual subsidy not be paid because the Royal William had not fulfilled her schedule.
+Some shareowners protested that she had been poorly maintained over the winter, and that as a result costly repairs were required that should have been unnecessary.
+One legislator suggested that the annual subsidy not be paid because Royal William had not fulfilled her schedule.
 The losses bankrupted the venture because the loans went unpaid.
 The owners lost some £16,000 on the venture.
-On 3 April 1833 she was purchased at auction by a half-dozen mortgage holders and original shareholders for £5,000.
+On 3 April 1833, she was purchased at auction by a half-dozen mortgage holders and original shareholders for £5,000.